vyapp/vy/BOOK.md

 ### Add/remove range selection one line down

-There is a Key-Command to add/remove range selection one line down, such a Key-Command works in NORMAL mode as well.
+There is a keycommand to add/remove range selection one line down, such a keycommand works in NORMAL mode as well.
-Drop a selection range mark then press.
+Drop a selection range mark then press:

     <Control-j>